| |

 1828–1829 one thousand are baptized into Mahoning Association churches

 during Walter Scott's first year.
-Congregations averaged one baptism per
+Congregations averaged one thousand baptisms per

 year in the three previous years.
 Scott required obedience to gospel for